Ambalapuzha Krishna Temple – Devotion and Famous Palpayasam

 Introduction to Ambalapuzha Krishna Temple

-The Ambalapuzha Temple history reflects Kerala’s deep-rooted spiritual and cultural heritage.
+The Ambalapuzha Temple's history reflects Kerala’s deep-rooted spiritual and cultural heritage.
 Located in Alappuzha, this sacred temple attracts thousands of devotees every year.

 History of Ambalapuzha Krishna Temple